Tracy Porter (wide receiver)

-Tracy Randolph Porter (born June 1, 1959) is a social activist, entrepreneur and former American football wide receiver.
-He played for the Detroit Lions and Baltimore/Indianapolis Colts in the National Football League (NFL).
+Tracy Randolph Porter (born June 1, 1959) is an American social activist, entrepreneur and former professional football player.
+He played as a wide receiver for the Detroit Lions and Baltimore/Indianapolis Colts in the National Football League (NFL).

 Porter studied Business Administration at Louisiana State University in 1983.
 He played college football for the LSU Tigers.
-He now serves as the CEO of Premiere Solutions, a fleet-management company based in California.
+He is the CEO of Premiere Solutions, a fleet-management company based in California.

-Porter is on the executive committee of the Sigma Pi Phi fraternity where he heads the national initiative to increase African-American diversity on company boards and serves as the chairman of the board at the National Football League Alumni Association.
+Porter is on the executive committee of the Sigma Pi Phi fraternity where he heads the national initiative to increase African-American diversity on company boards and is the chairman of the board at the National Football League Alumni Association.